Our Recommended Hardware

 Camera

-The M50 is extremely fast for tethered operations (which is what all photo booth apps use to control the camera), has fast & accurate auto-focus, has good image quality for a photo booth, has a hot-shoe for flash sync, and is good value for money.
+The R100 & M50 are extremely fast for tethered operations (which is what all photo booth apps use to control the camera), have fast & accurate auto-focus, have good image quality for a photo booth, have a hot-shoe for flash sync, and are great value for money.

 Not all USB cameras support high framerate video while tethered, which apps like Booth.Events use for slow-mos and boomerangs.
 Even if a camera supports high framerate video, that does not imply that it can do so while tethered to an app.
-The M50 does support high framerate video while tethered.
+The R100 and M50 do support high framerate video while tethered.